The R&D technical narrative: the final piece in the R&D tax claim jigsaw - EmpowerRD

 What should I include in the technical narrative?

-To convince HMRC of technological innovation for the R&D projects you’ve undertaken over the financial period that you’re claiming for, you should answer these five questions:
+To convince HMRC of technological innovation for the R&D projects you’ve undertaken over the financial period that you’re claiming for, you should include the following in your technical narrative:

-Once you’ve covered these five questions, you’re most of the way there!
+Once you’ve covered these four points, you’re most of the way there!

 What about the inspector reading the narrative?